spiffe/spiffe/NEW_PROJECTS.md

+# Introduction

+The Secure Production Identity Framework For Everyone (SPIFFE) Project defines a framework and set of standards for identifying and securing communications between application services.
+You can read more about it at the [README](/README.md).

+You may be interested in contributing a project to SPIFFE in order to:
+- Fill some technological or use case gap
+- Enhance UX for operators of a SPIFFE solution such as [SPIRE](https://github.com/spiffe/spire).
+- Build on top of one or multiple existing solutions as a unique offering or other possible motivations.

 # Creating a new SPIFFE Project

 We are grateful for your desire to expand the SPIFFE ecosystem with your contribution!